platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 ---
 title: "Troubleshooting"
-description: In this page you'll learn how to troubleshoot problems related to access rights when cloning repositories.
+description: Learn how to troubleshoot problems related to access rights when cloning repositories.
 ---

 ## Unable to clone a repository